bagisto/bagisto-docs/src/product-type-development/understanding-abstract-type-class.md

 These views are automatically included in the product edit page and have access to the `$product` variable.
 :::

+Fields added this way are saved like any other product data: `AbstractType::update()` receives the whole request, and `getTypeValidationRules()` is where their validation belongs.
+For the storefront there is no equivalent hook; `shop::products.view` includes the option partials of the core types from a fixed list, so a custom type adds its controls by overriding that view in a theme or through the page's `view_render_event` hooks.

 ### Cart Integration

 #### `prepareForCart($data)`